#1E1E1E

 Ensure accuracy.

-OCR eliminates the need for tedious retyping and minimises formatting errors.
-The software scans the text from your PDFs and converts it into editable and accurate content for seamless transfer to a Word document.
+OCR eliminates the need for tedious manual retyping and reduces formatting errors.
+It scans text from scanned PDFs and converts it into editable Word content, ensuring accurate and consistent output.
+An effective OCR PDF to Word converter improves precision, especially for documents with structured layouts.

 Save time.